 Please follow NewsGram on Facebook to get updates on the latest news

 Liver problems generally remain unknown to patients, as they will experience few or no symptoms.
 According to a report by WHO, liver diseases are the 10th most common cause of death in India.
-The most common causes of liver diseases are obesity, excessive alcohol consumption and hepatitis viruses.
+The most common causes of liver diseases are obesity, excessive alcohol consumption, and hepatitis viruses.
 While there have been major advances in medical research, there is still no complete cure for liver diseases.
-Only way to cure a liver is through a liver transplant.
+The only way to cure a liver is through a liver transplant.
 Therefore, it is necessary to make healthy lifestyle choices to prevent liver damage.
 You should also consider cleansing your liver by adding a liver detox supplement to your diet.

 Detox Diet for Liver Cleansing

 - Eat food like garlic, grapefruit, carrot, green leafy vegetables, apple and walnuts

 - Walnuts are a source of glutathione, omega-3 fatty acids, and the amino acid arginine, supporting normal liver cleansing actions, especially when detoxifying ammonia.

 - Consume olive oil, lime juice, green tea and turmeric.

 Please follow NewsGram on Twitter to get updates on the latest news

 - Turmeric, which has been used as a medicine in Ayurveda for centuries, is rich in

 - Curcumin.
 The component helps the enzymes to flush out toxins, repairing liver cells.
 It also boosts bile production.